lpanerai/Q-Learning-GridWorld/README.md

 ### 3. utility.py

-* `visualize_gridworld(env, path, episode=None)`: Draws the grid and agent’s path using Matplotlib.
 * `run_simulation(agent, env)`: Simulates a full episode following the current policy.

 ### 4. main.py

 * Runs the training loop for a specified number of episodes, updating the Q-table.
-* Every `visualize_every` episodes, it prints progress and displays the current path with Matplotlib.
+* Every `visualize_every` episodes, it prints progress and displays the current path with pygame.
 * After training, runs a test episode with `epsilon=0.0` and visualizes the final path.

 ### 5. pygame\_visualizer.py

 * **`PygameGridWorld`**: Renders the environment and agent’s movement step-by-step using Pygame.

-  * `render_episode(path, episode)`: Animates the path and updates the window title with the episode and step count.
+  * `render_episode(path, episode, reward)`: Animates the path and updates the window title with the episode and step count and reward gained.
 * Mirrors `main.py` logic but visualizes in a Pygame window.

 ## Customization